KarlOlson/cloudlab_seed_emulation-linux/README.md

 1. Clone https://github.com/ejbraun/cloudlab_seed_emulation.
 2. You can choose to either push straight to main or work off a branch.
 Either way, overwrite the existing containers folder w/ the newly generated folder from your recently compiled scenario and commit + push to the chosen branch.
 3. Navigate to https://www.cloudlab.us/show-project.php?project=Escra#profiles and select the profile titled `seed-emulation`.
+Alternatively (and recommended) is to build your own scenario in cloudlab using the git-clone in Step 1.
+This makes editing/changes much easier for experiment tweaks.
 4. In the column on the left side, click the `Edit` button.
 5. In the `Repository` row, click on the `Update` button.
 This will prompt CloudLab to fetch the latest branches from the `cloudlab_seed_emulation` repository.
 6. Find your selected branch's row in the bottom of the page and click the `Instantiate` button.